-'''

-rpc version

-(RPC services only)

-(unlisted RPC services only)

-rpc number

-port

-(unlisted non-RPC services only)

-The following attributes support all assignment operators:

-only from

-no access

-log_on_success

-log_on_failure

-passenv

-env

-(does not support the '-=' operator)

-These attributes can also appear more than once in a service entry.

-The remaining attributes support only the '=' operator and can appear

-at most once in a service entry.

-The configuration file may also contain a single defaults entry that

-has the form

-defaults

-<attribute> = <value> <value> ...

-}

-This entry provides default attribute values for service entries that

-don't specify those attributes.
-Possible default attributes:

-(cumulative effect)

-log type

-bind

-per_source

-umask

-log on success

-(cumulative effect)

-(cumulative effect)

-log on failure

-only_from

-(cumulative effect)

-(cumulative effect)

-no access

-(cumulative effect)

-passenv

-instances

-disabled

-(cumulative effect)

-(cumulative effect)

-enabled

-banner

-banner success

-banner fail

-per source

-groups

-cps

-max load

-Attributes with

-a cumulative effect can be specified

-multiple times

-with the values specified each time accumulating (i.e. '=' does

-the same thing as '+=').
-With the exception of disabled

-they

-the same meaning as if they were specified in a ser-

-all have

-vice entry.

-disabled determines

-services that

-are disabled

-the configuration file.
-This

-even if

-they have entries in

-'''

-allows for quick reconfiguration by specifying disabled services with the disabled attribute instead of commenting them out.
+socket_type user (non-internal services only) server (non-internal services only) wait protocol (RPC and unlisted services only) 11/17 rpc version (RPC services only) (unlisted RPC services only) rpc number port (unlisted non-RPC services only) The following attributes support all assignment operators: only from no access log_on_success log_on_failure passenv env (does not support the '-=' operator) These attributes can also appear more than once in a service entry.
+The remaining attributes support only the '=' operator and can appear at most once in a service entry.
+The configuration file may also contain a single defaults entry that has the form defaults { <attribute> = <value> <value> } This entry provides default attribute values for service entries that don't specify those attributes.
+Possible default attributes: (cumulative effect) log type bind per_source umask (cumulative effect) log on success (cumulative effect) log on failure only_from (cumulative effect) (cumulative effect) no access (cumulative effect) passenv instances disabled (cumulative effect) enabled (cumulative effect) banner banner success banner fail per source groups cps max load Attributes with a cumulative effect can be specified multiple times with the values specified each time accumulating (i.e. '=' does the same thing as '+=').
+With the exception of disabled thev the same meaning as if they were specified in a serall have vice entry. disabled determines services that are disabled the configuration file.
+This even if they have entries in allows for quick reconfiguration by specifying disabled services with the disabled attribute instead of commenting them out.
 The value of this attribute is a list of space separated service ids. enabled has the same properties as disabled.
 The difference being that enabled is a list of which services are to be enabled.
 If enabled is specified, only the services specified are available.
 If enabled is not specified, all services are assumed to be enabled, except those listed in disabled.